Ayush2966/Fern-store/Fern-Store-E-commerce-App/README.md

 Fern store is an e-commerce app specifically for plants featuring different cateogry of plants.

+# Product Page
+Show various plants and offers various filters based on price, rating and category as per user requirement.

 ## Table of Contennts
 - Features
 - Tech Stack